Question 1: What are the class statistics for the most recent class?

 Question 4: Can international students apply?

 Absolutely!
-International applicants follow the same application procedures as domestic applicants, but must also submit transcripts to an approved coursework evaluation service for course-by-course evaluation.
+International applicants follow the same application procedures as domestic applicants, but must also submit transcripts to World Education Services for a course-by- course evaluation.
+The completed course evaluation is to be submitted and received by VMCAS by the application deadline.
 The International Student Website will provide detailed information regarding visa’s etc.

 Question 5: Do you give preference to California residents?